Kerbalism/Kerbalism/README.rst

 ----------------

 Your crew need a constant intake of Food, Water and Oxygen.
 Failure to provide for these needs will result in unceremonious death.
 Configurable supply containers are provided.
-The amount of food only updates twice a day, which is when Kerbals eat a meal.

 PSYCHOLOGICAL NEEDS